Model-free inference on extreme dependence via waiting times: Applications

 \subsection{Precipitation}

 Results for analysis of the precipitation data are summarized in Figure \ref{fig:weather}.
-A map showing the location of each station can be found in Figure \ref{fig:weathermap} in Supplementary Materials.
-Clear geographic structure is evident in the estimated values of $\gamdy$.
-Similar geographic structure is seen in tail waiting times and conditional correlations.
+A map showing the location of each station can be found in Figure \ref{fig:weathermap} in the Appendix.
+Clear geographic structure is evident in the estimated values of $\gamdy(x_1,x_2)$.
 Overall, tail dependence is evident at nearby sites but decays with distance; for distances greater than about 500 km the estimated values of $\gamdy$ are all very similar.
-The number of exponential components in the models for $\kappaii$ and $\kappai$ is almost always two, with $\kappai$ having higher median weight on the second exponential component.
-This departs somewhat from the expected mixture of a single exponential component and an atom for a max-stable velocity process, but the discrete mixture model of \eqref{eq:mixmod} is still a good fit to the data.
+Particularly strong dependence is observed between two nearby cities in California: San Francisco and Sacramento.
+Extremely high dependence exists between two sites both located in Sacramento.
+There is noticeable difference between the observed dependence structure when $\KS$ is used compared to $\AD$.
+Of the $25^2-25 = 500$ estimated statistics $\wh \gamma_\d(x_1,x_2)$ with $\d=M$, only 21 were statistically significant.
+These include every combination of the two sites in Sacramento and the site in San Francisco in either temporal order, and several other sensible pairs like Baltimore and Washington, and New York and Boston.
+The results are largely consistent with background knowledge about weather patterns in the United States and the relative proximity and spatial orientation of these sites.
+Also shown is a plot of $\wh \gamma_\d(x_1,x_2)$ vs $\|x_1 - x_2\|_2$ with $\d = \KS$.
+The expected pattern of decreasing dependence at increasing distance is seen.